kevinejohn/bsv-spv/README.md

 }
 ```

-### Listen to mempool and block transactions from other processes
+### Listener process to read downloaded data from the Master process

 ```ts
 const { Listener } = require("bsv-spv");